BoiPlex/ECS171_ML_Image_Colorization/README.md

 - Web UI for uploading grayscale images
 - Calls backend `/colourize` endpoint
 - Displays colorized results
+- To run: We run our app from our backend dir, so look above to see our app in action

 ## Key Design Notes